aeternity/aepp-graffiti/contract/README.md

 ## How to bid directly on the contract

 ### 1. Create your artwork
-We published a image conversion library that converts any digital image into a drone flyable svg.
+We published a image conversion library that converts any digital image into a svg.
 Clone the [Drone Tracer repository](https://github.com/Drone-Graffiti/DroneTracer) and follow its example implementation to load and convert your image.
 Its important that you note down the `estimatedTime` property of the resulting `dronePaint` object as